-- Continue to organize, bid and complete the budgeted allocations for Permanent Improvement projects, while leveraging opportunities to maximize dollars and gain economies of scale. - Perform critical mechanical, building infrastructure and paving Improvements as identified in the Facilities Database and Capital Improvement Plan in collaboration with Facilities Staff. - Continue to evaluate and maintain roof system needs to determine repair, replace or restoration alternatives that maximize value. - Support ongoing business partnerships at the Innovation Campus and beyond.
+- Continue to organize, bid and complete the budgeted allocations for Permanent Improvement projects, while leveraging opportunities to maximize dollars and gain economies of scale. - Perform critical mechanical, building infrastructure and paving Improvements as identified in the Facilities Database and Capital Improvement Plan in collaboration with Facilities Staff. - Continue to evaluate and maintain roof system needs to determine repair, replace or restoration alternatives that maximize value. - Continue to plan, revise and begin implementation of the recommendations from the Master Facilities Plan.